willsaibott/ProcessPerformanceWatcher/README.md

 but it's possible.
 We need to query IPV4/IPV6 Table statistics, and filter by UDP/TCP protocol statistics and sum all traffic information for each entry (connection by pid/port traffic statistic).

 This project has neither optimized code, nor standarized and well structured code.
-I've spent now 5 hours! =).
+I've spent now 7 hours! =).
 Please, forgive me!

-I'm planning to transform this in a solution with 3 projects:
+I'm planning to transform this in a solution with 4 projects:
 1. Library
 2. Application code that uses the library
+3. Rest API Service that monitores IO activity and a specific PID traffic
-3. Test Project
+4. Test Project

 I'll come back to this project as soon as I can make the same thing in pure C++.